Azure/azure-powershell/src/Network/Network/help/Remove-AzExpressRouteConnection.md

 ```

 ### -ResourceId
-The resource id of the ExpressRouteConenction object to delete.
+The resource id of the ExpressRouteConnection object to delete.

 ```yaml
 Type: System.String